openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 | Universal Access Implant | 6 | Presence 7 |  | Potent 1, Special |
 | Worker Bot | 4 | Might 3 |  | Autonomous |

 </div>

-**Autonomous** - When created, the item's crafter sets a specific condition that causes the item to trigger one particular action.
-This autonomy could be magical guidance, algorithmic targeting via a guidance system, or even mundane autonomy, such as pressure plates surrounded by murder holes (arrow slits with self-reloading crossbows).

 **Baneful (bane)** - When making a damaging attack with this item, you may automatically inflict a listed bane if your attack roll exceeds the target's defense by 5 or more.
 The bane can be triggered this way in lieu of other banes, even if the item or wielder cannot access the bane.
 The invoking attribute for this bane is equal to the attacking attribute.

-\page

 **Consumable** -  A consumable item can be used once to invoke a boon at the listed power level.
 This boon invocation succeeds automatically without a roll and cannot be invoked with multi-targeting.
 Afterwards, the item is consumed and cannot be used again.

 **Cursed (bane)** - The wielder of this item is automatically afflicted with the indicated bane at the listed power level.
 The bane cannot be shaken off using the resist bane action.
-Furthermore, the cursed item cannot be unequipped unless the wielder is subject to the *restoration* boon at a power level high enough to dispel the bane.
+Furthermore, the item cannot be unequipped unless the wielder is subject to a *restoration* boon at a power level high enough to dispel the bane.

-**Damage (type)** - When making a damaging attack with this item, you may choose to have it inflict damage of the listed type in lieu of the type it would otherwise deal.
-This property can only be applied to an item once.
-The damage types are: precise, forceful, fire, cold, lightning, acid, influence, and entropy, though a GM may allow or create other types.
+**Damage (type)** - When making a damaging attack with this item, you may have it inflict damage of the listed type in lieu of the type it would have dealt.
+An item can only be granted this property once.
+Damage types include: precise, forceful, fire, cold, lightning, acid, influence, and entropy, though a GM may allow or create other types.

+\page

+<div class='footnote'>CHAPTER 9: SPECIAL EQUIPMENT</div>

 **Deadly** - Some weapons are so effective that their potency makes the wielder significantly more capable.
 Attacks made with this weapon gain advantage equal to their *deadly* value.
 A weapon cannot have a *deadly* value greater than 3.